EddyBazz/EddyBazz/README.md

 - 📫 You can reach me here or via my email @ peterbasseyprojects@gmail.com

 <!---
-EddyBazz/EddyBazz is a ✨ Professional Technical Writer ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+EddyBazz/EddyBazz is a ✨ Professional Technical Writer ✨
 You can click the Preview link to take a look at your changes.
 --->